proyecto26/TheJobInterviewGuide/SALARY_NEGOTIATION.md

 > I don't have one.
 Look, I know you want to be fair.
 You have salary ranges for employees with a given skillset and responsibility, right?
 I don't want to be paid less than everybody else.
 I don't want to be paid more than everybody else.
 Just give me something in the middle.

-> Based on my research and the information you have provided, I believe that a salary in the range of $XX,XXX to $XX,XXX with [# of weeks of] paid vacation, [other benefits important to you which have been stated as included], and your other benefits would be appropriate.

 ## They offer a lower salary

 > Thank you, my current salary rate is higher, but you could always call me back at any time if you still think we are a great fit for each other.